openstack-archive/group-based-policy-specs/specs/juno/group-based-policy-abstraction.rst

     The supported values are: self_subnet and external_subnet, but the values are not validated when the tpye is 'string'.
     Valid combinations are:
-    ip_single, self_subnet: Allocate a single IP addr from epg subnet, e.g. VIP (in the private network)
+    ip_single, self_subnet: Allocate a single IP addr from ptg subnet, e.g. VIP (in the private network)
     ip_single, external_subnet: Allocate a single floating-ip addr, e.g. Public address for the VIP
-    ip_pool, external_subnet: Allocate a floating-ip for every EP in EPG
+    ip_pool, external_subnet: Allocate a floating-ip for every PT in PTG

 Objects to support Mapping to existing Neutron resources

-EndpointPortBinding (extends Endpoint)
+PolicyTargetPortBinding (extends PolicyTarget)
-  * neutron_port_id - uuid of Neutron Port that this EP maps to
+  * neutron_port_id - uuid of Neutron Port that this PT maps to

-EndpointGroupNetworkBinding (extends EndpointGroup)
+PolicyTargetGroupNetworkBinding (extends PolicyTargetGroup)
   * neutron_subnets - list of Neutron Subnet uuids

 L2PolicyBinding (extends l2_policy)